tureus/tureus.github.io/_posts/2016-11-16-rustup-tutorial-downgrading.markdown

 categories: rust
 ---

-Yesteray I was quietly hacking away on my code.
-A push to travis failed because the latest nightly crashed.
-The compiler crashed, not an unexpected event when living on the edge with nightly.
-Good thing I'm a rustup user and managing toolchains is well within reach.
+My travis build suffered a rust compiler crash: a dreaded ICE.
+That's just the cost of living on the edge.
+Good thing I'm a [rustup](https://rustup.rs/) user and managing toolchains is well within reach.
 A downgrade is in order!

 Now usually I just do a quick `rustup update` and watch as the latest nightly and stdlib are downloaded and linked in to my environment.
 Let's check out rustup's help: